facelessuser/pymdown-extensions/docs/src/markdown/extensions/inlinehilite.md

 `class`     | The class name assigned to the HTML element when converting from Markdown to HTML.
 `format`    | A function that formats the HTML output.
 The function should return either an ElementTree object or a string as HTML.

-!!! new "New in 7.0"
+/// new | New in 7.0
 Starting in 7.0, you can override the base inline logic (the syntax highlighter) by specifying the custom inline with a name of `*`.
 This means that if an inline does not match any other custom inline, the default, fallback inline would be handled by your custom `*` inline.
 This can be useful for tailoring a inline for a specific, favorite JavaScript highlighter.
+///

 ### Formatters